Roger Ebert 1942-2013

 Siskel and Ebert, on TV, were effusive in their love of film and confounding for those viewers who wanted to align themselves with one over the other.
 Either could belittle his partner’s recommendation of a light or lowbrow offering, yet each could champion such films as well, and having to argue in favor of even a mild recommendation often ignited greater passion.
 I hated when they were dismissive of one another.
-I loved discovering — upon Siskel’s ill health and death in 1999, circumstances decidedly notwithstanding — just how deep their friendship had truly become.
+I loved discovering — after Siskel’s ill health and death in 1999, circumstances decidedly notwithstanding — just how deep their friendship had truly become.

 Ebert and Siskel and Ebert’s later partner Richard Roeper got on television because they could write — perhaps an irony in the present day but not at all a paradox at the time.
 Ebert won the Pulitzer Prize for Criticism in addition to scorn from fellow critics who felt that his and Siskel’s thumbs up and down reduced critical analysis to absurdly simplistic verdicts.
 I’m here to tell you that while, yes, I was already a reader, and Ebert was hardly the sole reason I began seeking out film criticism, I found his pith, insight, and economy of words as captivating in print as he and his foils were on the air.

 I’m aware of several folks who’ve influenced the way I write comics — something I haven’t done for ages now — more in terms of storytelling than of wordsmithery.
 Many artists have influenced the way I draw, and many upon many beyond that have styles I admire.
 I could only point to a few writers who influence my nonfiction prose, however.
 Ebert is one of them.
-I don’t and can’t write like him, exactly, but despite evidence to the contrary I nearly always have his concise, matter-of-fact brevity in mind.
+I don’t and can’t write like him, exactly, but despite evidence to the contrary I keep his concise, matter-of-fact brevity in mind.

 “No good film is too long,” he said, as I frequently recall.
 “No bad movie is short enough.”
 This refrain alone is award-worthy.